SINTEF-9012/remics-library/README.md

-REMICS PRACTICE LIBRARY
+REMICS EPF METHOD LIBRARY
 ======

-REMICS Practice Library (EPF plug-ins)
+This repository contains the EPF method library for the REMICS Methodology (see http://remics.modelbased.net)

+The REMICS Methodology has been developed using the EFP Composer (see http://www.eclipse.org/epf/)